RRM3 Fluid Transfer Module and Tool Pedestal (top) before launch

 A suite of three primary tools, designed to be used by space station's Dextre arm, will be employed to conduct mission objectives.
 These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, and and unique RRM3 mission requirements.
 The three tools are:

-RRM3 will demonstrate the transfer of cryogenic fluid, which is critical for propulsion and life support systems in space.
-While the previous phase of the Robotic Refueling Mission (RRM2) demonstrated tasks leading up to cryogen replenishment such as removing caps/valves, and installing cryogen line adapters, the actual transfer of cryogen in orbit will be carried out for the first time with RRM3 using liquid methane.
+RRM3 will demonstrate the tool operations needed to robotically transfer cryogenic fluid, which is critical for propulsion and life support systems in space.
+The previous phase of the Robotic Refueling Mission (RRM2) demonstrated many preparation tasks leading up to cryogen replenishment such as removing caps/valves, and installing coolant line adapters.
+RRM3 robotic operations will focus on the final step of connecting, sealing and managing the hoses needed to enable cryogenic fuel transfer on-orbit.
+Since launch in December 2018, RRM3 demonstrated the first ever long-term storage of cryogenic fluid with zero boil off, having successfully stored cryogenic fluid for four months on station prior to the April venting operation.

-Contained within the RRM3 module is a source tank, filled with liquid methane, and an empty receiver tank, along with various transfer lines.
+Contained within the RRM3 module is a source tank, representing a supply on a servicing spacecraft and a receiver tank, representing a spacecraft with a depleted cryogenic tank.